lordoffreaks/example-tech-test/README.md

 - The API always returns 25 results you don't need to do multiple requests, the pagination needs to be done in-memory
 - Render results with 12 per page
 - Pagination should update displayed results

+### Testing 🤖

+- Ensure all tests are passing and try to obtain a 100% coverage with the modifications you have done in the previous step